 The Fine Print.

 While comments and criticism are most welcome, incorporation is subject to the constraints of my personal taste & HTML programming ability (both which tend towards origin).
-The site is designed with a Sony Vaio VGN-SZ381P notebook, running Windows Vista, (stubbornly) using Windows Notepad as an editor, and assisted by tools off the Web.
+The site is designed over the years with Sony Vaios and Samsung Series 9 notebooks, (stubbornly) using Windows Notepad as an editor, and assisted by tools off the Web.
 It is maintained primarily with pizza, burritos, beer, coffee, and inordinate amounts of time.

 Graphics on this site were obtained from various web sources; most are posted with no attribution.
 If you see your artwork/graphic/photograph displayed and have a strong desire for a royalty fee, please email me (it will then be removed).
 Some graphics are courtesy of ArtByCheryl.com and Piled Higher and Deeper.